Trade Show Tips and Tricks from IGE Group —

 Follow These Tips To Optimize Booth Conversions

 Knowing a few critical tips to incorporate within your trade show exhibits can make the difference between merely compelling guests and actually converting them.
-When working trade show exhibits, stay focused on conversion results by:
+When working your exhibits, stay focused on trade show booth conversion results by:

 Securing A Meeting Space At The Venue